slackapi/java-slack-sdk/docs/content/guides/scim-api.md

 ```

 ---
-## Rate Limits
+## Rate limits

 Slack uses rate limits for the SCIM API to help provide a predictably pleasant experience.
-Please note: unlike many of the other Slack API rate limits, the limits below apply to all SCIM apps in an org, not on a per-app basis.
-Refer to [the API document](https://docs.slack.dev/admins/scim-api#limitations) for more details.
+Unlike many of the other Slack API rate limits, the limits below apply to all SCIM apps in an org, not on a per-app basis.
+Refer to [the API documentation](https://docs.slack.dev/admins/scim-api#limitations) for more details.

-`AsyncSCIMClient`, the async client, has great consideration for Rate Limits.
+The async client, `AsyncSCIMClient`, has great consideration for rate limits.

-The async client internally has its queue systems to avoid burst traffics as much as possible while `SCIMClient`, the synchronous client, always blindly sends requests.
-The good thing is that both sync and async clients maintain the metrics data in a `MetricsDatastore` together.
-This allows the async client to accurately know the current traffic they generated toward the Slack Platform and estimate the remaining amount to call.
+The async client internally has its queue systems to avoid burst traffic as much as possible while `SCIMClient`, the synchronous client, always blindly sends requests.
+Both sync and async clients maintain the metrics data in a `MetricsDatastore` together.
+This allows the async client to accurately know the current traffic they generated toward the Slack platform and estimate the remaining amount to call.

-The default implementation of the datastore is in-memory one using the JVM heap memory.
-The default **SlackConfig** enables the in-memory one.
-It should work nicely for most cases.
-If your app is fine with it, you don't need to configure anything.
+The default implementation of the datastore is an in-memory one using the JVM heap memory.
+The default `SlackConfig` enables the in-memory one.

-`AsyncSCIMClient` considers the metrics data very well.
-It may delay API requests to avoid rate-limited errors if the clients in the app already sent too many requests within a short period.
+The `AsyncSCIMClient` considers the metrics data.
+It may delay API requests to avoid rate-limited errors if the clients in the app already sent too many requests within a short period of time.

 ```java
 import com.slack.api.Slack;